supermorphDotTech/morPy/README.md

        *"proc_joined":      [bool]              # Flag signaling that all processes are joined and may be released.
         "proc_master":      [int]               # Process ID of the master process.
         "interrupt":        [bool]              # Flag to signal all processes to wait.
 On release terminate or continue.
-        "exit":             [bool]              # Flag to signal app exit.
+        "exit":             [bool]              # Initiate app exit.
 All processes will terminate as soon as possible.
         "init_complete"     [bool]              # Is True, once app transitioned from app.init() into app.run().
     }
     "loc":      [dict | UltraDict]{             # See ..\loc\